Using numbers in your resume is one of the best ways to get a hiring manager’s attention. Here’s how to include numbers to impress.

 One good way to up the wow factor, and get the hiring manager’s attention, is to fill your resume with numbers.
 These are figures and metrics showing the quantifiable results of your accomplishments.
-They help hiring managers understand the value you will bring to their company, which is what it’s all about.
-At the end of the day, what you need to do is demonstrate that you will cost significantly less than you will contribute.
+They help Hiring Managers understand the value you will bring to their company, which is what it’s all about.
+At the end of the day, you need to demonstrate that you will cost significantly less than you will contribute.

-Here are some examples of types of numbers you can include and how to quantify them.
+Here are some examples of how to use numbers in your resume:

 Financial and sales numbers

 If you increased revenue or reduced spending, quantify those achievements with numbers.
 Examples:

 - Came in at X% under budget

 Time is money, so time saved is money saved.
 Any reduction in hours spent on a task is something to include.
 Examples:

 - Saved X hours per week on X task

 - Improved efficiency by X%

 Growing an online audience, a subscriber list, a social media following, the number of conference attendees – all show that you have increased the number of people engaging with a business.
 Examples: